 Looking down the disused railway track bed on Ingleby Incline from Ingleby Top.

 Ingleby Incline is a remnant of the moors’ industrial past and was in use from 1861 to 1929.
 The line linked the ironstone mines in Rosedale with the Ferry Hill Iron works in Durham.

-To buy a high quality print of 'Ingleby Incline from Ingleby Top', either with or without a frame, please click the above button.
-All photographs are securely packaged before being dispatched and are subject to a 30 day money back guarantee should you not be entirely happy with your purchase.
+High quality prints of 'Ingleby Incline from Ingleby Top', are available, either with or without a frame, or as greetings cards or jisaw puzzles.
+All goods are securely packaged before being dispatched and are subject to a 30 day money back guarantee should you not be entirely happy with your purchase.
 Should you have any questions please contact me and I will reply as soon as possible.

 Alternatively to buy a license to use the photo for commercial purposes please view my collection on alamy.